angferna/angferna/README.md

 ## Hi there 👋

 Welcome to my GitHub!
-I am Angel Natalina Fernandes, currently pursuing a Master of Science in Software Engineering Systems at Northeastern University, Boston.  earned my Bachelors of Science in Computer Science & Business Information and Analytics from the University of Denver.
+I am Angel Natalina Fernandes, currently pursuing a Master of Science in Software Engineering Systems at Northeastern University, Boston.
+I earned my Bachelors of Science in Computer Science & Business Information and Analytics from the University of Denver.
 I have a strong background in computer science and business information and analytics, with hands-on experience in data engineering, data science, and software development.
 I am passionate about leveraging technology to solve real-world problems and continuously learning new skills to stay updated in this fast-paced industry.

 ## Education